-The Farber Consulting provide database services such as: SQL Consulting and Remote DBA.
-Some of our consultants have more then 30 years of experience including MS MVP.
-See below some of our services that we provide to our clients and some case studies to support that.
+The Farber Consulting Group provides database services such as: SQL Consulting and Remote DBA services.
+Some of our consultants have more than 30 years of experience including MS MVP.
+See some of our services that we provide to our clients and some case studies to support that in the below article.

 stored Procedures, functions, triggers etc.

 ORM - (Object-Relational Mapping) primed for performance

 Some people think that Data Modeling is only for data warehouses.
 In reality, it’s primarily for transnational systems because if you don’t create a proper model, your application will not be able to implement all of the features properly.
 The cost of poor design is implementation at the expense of performance.
 Database design and data modeling is like the blue of your application.